 Data Submission Portal

-This section will walk users through the submission process using the GDC Data Submission Portal.
-The diagram below describes this process for uploading and validating data in the GDC Data Submission Portal.
+This section will walk users through the submission process using the GDC Data Submission Portal to upload files to the GDC.

 Accessing the GDC Data Submission Portal requires eRA Commons credentials with appropriate dbGaP authorization.
 To learn more about obtaining the required credentials and authorization, see Obtaining Access to Submit Data.